Thdegraaff/WooW/structure.md

     * access to your own files

 - In the *social sciences* few attention to what tools to use (and why)

+## What this workshop *is* and *is not*

+- We are not advocating tools
+- instead, we are more interested in the principles behind a good open (scientific) workflow, aware of the facts that

+    * there is no final, optimal set of workflow tools
+    * investing is very costly

+- aiming for a broader discussion

 # Workflow